Domoconnor/orange-corpus/05_Networking.md

 }
 ~~~

-The parameter passed to the poll function relates to how many times the program wants to poll, each poll waits 250 milliseconds before reading everything it can in from serial.
-The example above would poll 3 times and would take around 750 milliseconds to execute.
+The parameter passed to the poll function relates to how many times the program wants to poll, each call waits 250 milliseconds before reading everything it can in from serial.
+The example above would poll 3 times and would take 750 milliseconds to execute, not including time for atomic operations.

 The poll function: